numenta/htm.java/src/main/java/org/numenta/nupic/examples/cortical_io/README.md

 # Example Demos
 _(Illustrating the integration of [NuPIC](https://github.com/numenta/nupic) & [Cortical.io](http://cortical.io))_

-This directory is the collecting place for programs which demonstrate the use of Cortical.io's Java API together with NuPIC.
+This directory is the collecting place for programs which demonstrate the use of Cortical.io's Java API together with HTM.java ([NuPIC](https://github.com/numenta/nupic) on Java).

 > _Usage instructions are located in directories pointed to by the links (demo titles) below._